 Alternative therapies such as Yoga and Meditation have been practiced for thousands of years, and have become more popular recently among people who have chronic illnesses like Fibromyalgia.
 Some alternative treatments seem to safely reduce pain and relieve stress and are gaining acceptance in the medical field.
 Some alternative treatments remain unapproved because they have not been adequately studied.
 The ones that are promoted for pain management include:

-Chiropractic Treatments: Chiropractic treatments are applied based on the idea that restricted movement of the spine can lead to reduced function in the body, and therefore pain.
-Chiropractors manipulate the spine, or make, 'adjustments,' with the intention of relieving restrictions to spinal mobility and reducing pain while increasing function.
-Different amounts of force are applied while a person is in various positions in order to manipulate the spine, and the force applied is often not very great.
-Chiropractors often use stretching and massage techniques as well in order to relax muscles in the back that are spasming or shortened.
+- Chiropractic Treatments: Chiropractic treatments are applied based on the idea that restricted movement of the spine can lead to reduced function in the body, and therefore pain.
+Chiropractors manipulate the spine, or make, 'adjustments,' intending to relieve restrictions in spinal mobility and reducing pain while increasing function.
+Different amounts of force are applied while a person is in various positions to manipulate the spine, and the force applied is often not very great.
+Chiropractors often use stretching and massage techniques as well to relax muscles in the back that are spasming or shortened.
 If you pursue chiropractic care, always see a trained and licensed chiropractor.

-Osteopathy: Osteopathy Doctors are trained rigorously and at length through clinical and academic setting with the equivalence to medical doctors and are licensed to perform a number of the same procedures and therapies that more conventional doctors are.
+- Osteopathy: Osteopathy Doctors are trained rigorously and at length through a clinical and academic setting with the equivalence to medical doctors, and are licensed to perform a number of the same procedures and therapies that more conventional doctors are.
 They are trained in the manipulation of spinal and joint problems, somewhat like chiropractors.